Benjamin Bernheim

-Benjamin Bernheim (9 June 1985) is a French lyric tenor known for his interpretation of Italian and French roles.
+Benjamin Bernheim (9 June 1985) is a French-Swiss lyric tenor known for his interpretation of Italian and French roles.

 Education

 Born in Paris, Benjamin Bernheim grew up in Geneva, where he studied violin and piano, before starting singing lessons at age 10 at the local conservatory.
 At age 18, he began his studies at the Lausanne Conservatory, under the tutelage of Gary Magby.
 Following the completion of his studies, he was accepted into the Opera Studio at Opernhaus Zürich for the 2008/2009 season.

 Career

 Bernheim's repertoire currently includes: Rodolfo in La Bohème, Des Grieux (Manon), Alfredo in La traviata, title role in Faust, Nemorino in L'elisir d'amore, Verdi's Requiem, Puccini's Messa di Gloria, and Lenski in Eugene Onegin.
 He is now a frequent guest of the Opernhaus Zürich, the Royal Opera House in London, the Staatsoper Berlin, Deutsche Oper, the Semperoper Dresden, the Wiener Staatsoper, the Opéra national de Paris, the Théâtre des Champs-Élysées, Opera national de Bordeaux, Teatro alla Scala in Milan, and the Salzburg Whitsun Festival and Salzburg Festival.

 Bernheim joined the Opernhaus Zürich troupe in 2010, where he was engaged to perform in myriad productions, including: Emmanuele in the world premiere of Marc-André Dalbavie's Gesualdo, directed by Patrice Caurier et Moshe Leiser.

 In 2012, he made his Salzburg Festival debut as Agenore in Il re pastore by Mozart in the concert version of the opera, conducted by William Christie.
 Between 2012 and 2015 he added multiple roles to his repertoire, most notedly: Cassio (Otello), Narraboth (Salome), Tebaldo (I Capuleti e I Montechi), Matteo (Arabella), Tamino (Die Zauberflöte), Spakos (Cléopatre), and Eginhard (Fierrabras).
 He also made his debut at the Opéra national de Bordeaux, Semperoper Dresden and the Whitsun and Summer Festival in Salzburg.

 The 2015/16 season marked a turning point in his career, as he began making his debut in leading tenor roles at opera houses throughout Europe and the United States.
 He performed as Rodolfo (La bohème) at Opernhaus Zürich, Erik (Der Fliegende Holländer) and Matteo (Arabella) at Semperoper Dresden, Cassio (Otello) at Salzburg Osterfestspiele, Tebaldo (I Capuleti e i Montecchi) at Opernhaus Zurich, Italian Singer (Der Rosenkavalier) at Teatro alla Scala, and as Roméo in Gounod's Roméo et Juliette at Dutch National Opera.
 He also performed at the Salzburger Festspiele (Pfingsten) Gala Concert.

 Bernheim's international success continued to grow in the 2016/17 season.
 He returned to Opernhaus Zürich as Rodolfo in La bohème, and also performed there as Cassio in their production of Otello.
 Other roles included Edmondo (Manon Lescaut) and Nicias (Thaïs) at Salzburger Festspiele, Rodolfo (La bohème) at Semperoper Dresden, Lenski in Eugene Onegin at Deutsche Oper Berlin, Laërtes (Hamlet) at Opéra de Lausanne, and the title role of Faust at Latvian National Opera and Ballet.
 In addition to these performances, Bernheim performed with Orchestra dell'Accademia Teatro alla Scala and Philharmonie de Paris in 2017, and also performed a recital presented by L’instant Lyrique.